Hours: Mon-Fri 8AM to 5PM MT

 Doors that slam on fingers

 Pinch guards are available for interior doors.
-Obviously not all doors can be removed; some families find it the safest option.
+Obviously, not all doors can be removed; some families find it the safest option.
 Here is where constant vigilance is required, even with the simplest act of shutting a door.
+Adding house safety rules, like teaching older children to open and close doors gently, can prevent tiny fingers from getting bruised.

 Oven, stove, fireplace

-Prevent burns by establishing house rules.
-No running in the kitchen is a great one.
+Establish house rules to prevent burns.
+One great one is no running in the kitchen.
 Teach your child safety rules to anyone who cares for your kids at home, including grandparents.
-Adults need to take extra care when moving hot liquids, taking care that kids are not underfoot.
+Adults need to take extra care when moving hot liquids, making sure kids are not underfoot.

 Water

 I cannot say enough about water safety and child safety.
-Inside the house, be sure to turn down your hot water heater.
-Close the toilet cover and keep the bathroom door shut until your child is old enough to use the bathroom with supervision.
+Inside the house, be sure to turn down your water heater.
+Close the toilet cover and shut the bathroom door until your child is old enough to use the bathroom with supervision.
 In the yard, ponds and pools should be fenced or gated.
-Provide age-appropriate life jackets, teach kids to swim, but never, never walk away from children near water.
+Provide age-appropriate life jackets, and teach kids to swim but never walk away from children near water.
+Houshold safety tips like appropriate life jackets around water.

 Hard, heavy, or broken toys

-Older kids’ toys can be a danger to child safety for younger siblings.
-Be sure older kids put away heavy and hard toys, away from the reach of babies and toddlers.
+Older kids’ toys can harm child safety for younger siblings.
+Be sure older kids put away heavy and hard toys that are away from the reach of babies and toddlers.
 Throw away any toys with broken, jagged, or sharp edges.

 Wire hangers

 Loose hangers can jeopardize child safety.
-They have tiny, sharp points which can injure eyes, scratch baby skin, and fit nicely into uncovered electrical outlets.
+Their tiny, sharp points can injure eyes and scratch baby skin, and they fit nicely into uncovered electrical outlets.
 Keep wire hangers on closet rods.

 Knife blocks & other sharp objects

 Keep knife blocks and scissors inside the cabinet, out of reach of little fingers, until kids understand the danger.
+Regularly reviewing safety tips at home can ensure they remain appropriate for the child’s age.
 My kids learned to safely use knives, starting with butter knives, from a young age.
 Older kids may think it’s okay to use knives.
 Be sure to teach them to place used knives safely out of reach of younger siblings.

 Garage